 There is a lot of data to show the importance of pairing different foods to include all of the major macronutrients (i.e. fats, carbs, and protein) at the same meal because each of them plays a vital role in your blood sugar, energy, and hunger levels.
 But we don't eat macronutrients, we eat food.

 Last week we learned how to build a satisfying meal, so you might have already noticed that there is real power in certain food combinations.
-This week we'll dive into why certain food combinations can help you thrive.
-You'll learn how to use the ZOE app as your guide to help you combine foods to create 75+ scoring meals that you'll enjoy.
+This week we'll dive into why certain food combinations can help you feel satisfied.
+You'll learn how to use the ZOE app as your guide to help you combine foods to create 75+ scoring meals that you enjoy.

 Let's start with a simple sandwich

 There are many different ways to build a sandwich, and you'll notice that the scores for all the different sandwich combinations below are very different.
-This is because of the combination of fats and carbohydrates, as well as their quality and quantity, differ.
-Remember that your results are unique to you, so if you input each of these combinations in your ZOE app you will find different results according to your own blood sugar and blood fat control.
+This is because the combination of fats and carbohydrates, as well as their quality and quantity, differ.
+Remember that your results are unique to you, so if you input each of these combinations in your ZOE app you will find different results according to your own blood sugar and blood fat control, and gut health.

 Use the ZOE app as your guide